-Watterson, a Democrat, was the representative for Tennessee’s 9th congressional district from 1839 to 1843.
+Watterson was the representative for Tennessee’s 9th congressional district and was a Democrat.
+He served from 1839 to 1843.

 From Dec 1839 to Mar 1843, Watterson missed 440 of 1,725 roll call votes, which is 25.5%.
 This is on par with the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1839-Feb 1840||170||24||14.1%||33rd|

 |Dec 1841-Mar 1842||204||44||21.6%||49th|

 The information on this page is originally sourced from a variety of materials, including: